methodphoto/themincricketclub/2017/stowting.md

 game: Stowting v The Min
 location: Dawes Field
 date: 28/08/2017
-report: Stowting won the toss and batted scoring 166 for 9 wkts  The Min made 153 all out in reply
+report: Stowting won the toss and batted scoring 166 for 9 wkts.
+The Min made 153 all out in reply
 result: Stowting won by 13 runs
+next: brasted-invicta
 parent: 2017 Fixtures
 ---